tiepdotme/serenade-wind/_posts/2020-08-06-sailing-resume-part-1.md

 Unfortunately for us both, we haven't had consistent exposure to sailing in a few years.
 In the next few posts, we will take you through how we got started in sailing.

-{% assign pwimg="asa-101-day-2-casting-off" %}
+{% assign pwimg="asa-101-sitting-stern-pulpit-30-sloop" %}
 {% assign pwcaption="First day of ASA 101 Basic Keelboat" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}

 # Bluewater Sailing

 Shortly after my 40th birthday which I celebrated in Spain, I decided to take up sailing.
 Nostalgia mists over me when I hear halyards clanging against masts on windy days in a marina.

 So, after doing some research online, I signed up for the Basic Keelboat class at [Bluewater Sailing](https://bluewatersailing.com/) where I learned to sail from Ash and Elliot.
 The 4-day class takes place over two weekends with both classroom and on-the-water experience.

-{% assign pwimg="asa-101-valkyrie" %}
-{% assign pwcaption="Valkyrie, a Catalina 30" %}
-{% assign pwpng="true for .png files" %}
-{% include post-wide-image.html%}
+{% include post-image-gallery.html gallery=site.data.galleries.sail-resume.asa-101-2011-nov-day-1 galId="asa-101-2011-nov-day-1" hideArrows=true %}

 # ASA 101 Basic Keelboat - Nov 2011
 Catalina 30 "Valkyrie"